You will need roughly 3 minutes to read this article.

 Note that Bitbucket Server uses port 7999 rather than port 22.

 To connect to your self-hosted Git instance, you will need to retrieve your personal access token and add it to your Connected Services page.

 To fetch your token, follow these instructions:

-Note that Codeship requires Bitbucket Server 5.5 due to prior versions not providing personal access tokens.
+Bitbucket Note Codeship requires Bitbucket Server 5.5 due to prior versions not providing personal access tokens.